 In the past, manufacturers relied on metal and rubber as primary air spring components, but the growing use of materials, including Polyamide 6 (PA6), Polyamide 66 (PA66) and thermoplastic copolyester (TPC), provide lightweighting and sustainability.
 Unfortunately, as with many materials, you can expect to experience supply chain challenges with PA66.
 The raw materials used to make these materials is dominated by a few global suppliers, which limits supply and increases costs.

-In addition to supply chain challenges, many of the materials used for air springs are associated with higher costs, inefficiencies, and limited performance and design flexibility.
-To overcome all these challenges, DSM engineering Materials provides Akulon® PA66, Akulon® PA6 and Arnitel® TPC for air spring components, helping you meet performance, sustainability and lightweighting requirements.
+In addition to supply chain challenges, many of the materials used for air springs are associated with higher costs, inefficiencies and limited performance and design flexibility.
+To overcome all these challenges, Envalior provides Akulon® PA66, Akulon® PA6 and Arnitel® TPC for air spring components, helping you meet performance, sustainability and lightweighting requirements.